+The above union represents a weak pattern preserving view.
 We can rewrite the first part of the above union to use the materialized data mining view ISETS_DMV2.
-The second part of the union must be evaluated using the full table scan method or the materialized view scan method (lack of a suitable materialized data mining view).
+The second part of the union can be evaluated using the full table scan method or the materialized view scan method (because of lack of a suitable materialized data mining view).
 However, since the result of the union is a superset of the actual result of the user's query, we still need to perform additional support evaluation and final filtering.